gokul2736/gokul2736/README.md

 EerkAI – AI to convert images to text & PDF's

-Thermal Ninja – A real-time temperature monitor for laptops with live graphs and system alerts for overheating.

 Project-K (Private) – storytelling via Git

 #### In a world full of distractions, I have a reason to stay focused...🤍✨